Fresno Art Museum

 The Fresno Art Museum is an art museum in Fresno, California.
-The museum's collection includes contemporary art, modern art, Mexican and Mexican-American art, and Pre-Columbian sculpture.
+The museum's collection includes contemporary art, modern art, Mexican and Mexican-American art, and Pre-Columbian sculptures.

 Mission statement

 "The Fresno Art Museum offers a dynamic experience for appreciating art.
 The Museum welcomes, inspires, and educates a diverse regional audience through significant exhibitions, thought-provoking programs, and meaningful interactions with artists and the creative process."